Blog

 Pain Perception and How the Brain Processes Pain

 Pain perception is mediated by the nervous system.
 Signals from the periphery reach the brain via the spinal cord.
-Both the brain and spinal column play important roles in processing and mediating the sensation of pain.
+Both the brain and spinal column play important roles in the transmission of signals.
+The processing and mediating of the sensation of pain occurs in parts of the brain like the thalamus and somatosensory cortex[3].

 Chronic Pain Builds Neuronal Networks